brenobattaglin/crypto-converter/README.md

 ### Notes

-- The API key is stored only in `env.json`.
+- The API key has to be stored in `env.json`.
 The app will not work without it.
 - Stop and run the app again if you change the API key.